benjamincrozat/legacy-blog/README.md

 ## Installation

-I assume you are using Laravel Valet.
-But you can run it in whichever environment you want.
+The instructions below have been written assuming that you are using Laravel Valet.
+But you can the project in whichever environment you want (Herd, Docker with Laravel Sail, Laragon, etc.).

 Clone the repository and cd into it: